topcoderinc/TopBlogger-Loopback/README.md

 * Comment on blog -- DONE
 * Upvote blogs not owned by them (only once) -- DONE
 * Downvote blogs not owned by them (only once) -- DONE
-* Like a comment they did not create
+* Like a comment they did not create -- DONE
-* Dislike a comment they did not create
+* Dislike a comment they did not create -- DONE
 * Mark the blog as viewed where they are not the author
 * Mark as inappropriate blogs not owned by them